 Season practice now till end of season - 4:00-6:00 PM Tuesday/Wednesday/Thursday on the grass field unless otherwise announced.
 All new recruits are welcome and encouraged to attend these sessions at any point till the end of the 2019 season.

 A brief write up on the Malvern Prep match is being created.
-Attached is the link for Rose Venuto's Malvern Prep pictures (https://drive.google.com/drive/folders/1tRpsElRUYo7fARvMYGGDAxNwgFq2r7zd?usp=sharing) is located under the 2019 Varsity Schedule along with the Unionville, Downingtown, St. Gregory's match and scrimmage match A&B sides vs St. Joseph Prep and Salesianumn.
+Attached is the link for Rose Venuto's Malvern Prep pictures (https://drive.google.com/drive/folders/1nzKqcEJUBh5_j15-8aX_awipNvDN7k3H?usp=sharing) and is also located under the 2019 Varsity Schedule along with the Media, Unionville, Downingtown, St. Gregory's match and scrimmage match A&B sides vs St. Joseph Prep and Salesianumn.
 These write ups will continue throughout the season.
 They used to be a part of the Shanahan rugby experience and the coaches are trying to bring them back for both players and parents.

 2019 Roster is also now completed.
 We will add players as they join the team.

 Players are to wear a shirt and tie to Away matches.